toxicoder/inkorporated/README.md

 3. **File Permissions**: Config files are secured with restrictive permissions
 4. **Environment Variables**: Configuration loaded at runtime

+## Testing Framework

+A comprehensive testing framework has been implemented to ensure the reliability and security of the configuration system:
+- Configuration validation tests
+- Security permission checks
+- Kubernetes manifest validation
+- Integration testing for services
+- Automated test suite with CI/CD integration

+For more details, see the [tests/README.md](tests/README.md) documentation.

 ## Setup Instructions

 ### 1. Create Configuration File